 May 11, 2018, 7:00 PM – New School of Music, Cambridge (cash tickets at the door)

-Past performances have been sponsored by: The Boston Public Library, Somerville Public Library, Winchester Community Music School, and the Laurelmead Concert Series in RI.
+Performances have been sponsored by: The Boston Public Library, Somerville Public Library, the Winsor School, the Winchester Community Music School, the New School of Music, and the Laurelmead Concert Series in RI.

 Above, photos from performances in Somerville and Boxford.

 Invitation to Bach and Ysaye is a 45-minute to 1-hour program, requiring minimal set-up and only a solo, non-amplified violin.
 Small recital halls and other gathering spaces are ideal venues.
 In-house, private concerts can be considered upon request.

 Joshua is currently booking performances of Invitation to Bach and Ysaye.

 If you are interested in more information, including booking a performance, please email Joshua directly.